Lucas-Marchand/p3-idchatserver-part2/README.md

 │   ├── Id.java                 RMI interface
 │   ├── IdServer.java           Server class
 │   ├── mysecurity.policy       Security policy for JVM
-│   └── User.java               Representation of a user
+│   |── User.java               Representation of a user
-└── test.sh                     Runs some test actions (requires server to be running)
+│   └── ServerInfo.java         Representation of an IdServer
+└── run-tests.sh                Script to test running multiple servers, elections, and replication of servers
 ```

 ## Building and running